A C corporation (or C-corp) is a tax status for a corporation in which the owners, or shareholders, are taxed separately from the entity.

 Corporations, in general, carry a business independently of those running it.
 This makes them very appealing to those entering business ownership who are looking for growth.
 The type of corporation can affect important factors like taxes and your liability.
 There are C corporations (C corps) and S corporations (S corps), but, of course, we’ll only go over C corps.

-C corps are the most popular type of corporation.
+C corps are the most common type of corporation and are the default tax status for corporations.
 It taxes its owners (shareholders) separately from the business.
 We’ll go into more detail about this later.

 A C corp offers many benefits and downsides.
 You’ll need to consider both to decide if this model is right for you.
 Let’s take a look at it.